ewbarnard/cloud9-php71/README.md

 ### Workspace Update

 This workspace has been set up from a GitHub repository.
 If repository material has been added/updated, you can pull it into your workspace with `git pull`.
-You can check the repository status with `git status`.